 Under Northern's tariff, Northern has the right to call an SOL or SUL when Northern anticipates the pipeline system operating integrity will be in jeopardy.
 The calling of an SOL or SUL does not in any way limit a shipper’s ability to nominate and schedule volume in excess of its MDQ, it just limits the availability of no-notice service.
 Northern determines the operating status of the pipeline system using certain criteria such as weather forecast, system conditions - line pack, overall projected pressures at monitored locations and storage conditions; facility status – horsepower utilization and availability; and overall send-out projections and availability.
 Imposition of an SOL day limits the use of all or a part of the SMS entitlement (No-Notice) above the shippers MDQ.
 An SOL also applies to volumes in excess of a shipper’s scheduled TI, TF or TFX overrun.
 Thus, when an SOL is in effect, SMS is not available above the scheduled volume if the scheduled volume is above the MDQ, including any scheduled overrun.
 SMS will continue to be available below the scheduled level, but no five percent (5%) tolerance will apply above the shipper's MDQ (including any overrun volumes scheduled) before the Positive or Punitive Daily Delivery Variance Charges apply.
 However, the Small Customer's tolerance applies at all times, even when an SOL is called.
 When an SUL is in effect, SMS is available below the throughput scheduled and SMS is available above the scheduled level, however, no five percent (5%) tolerance will apply below the shipper’s scheduled volume before the Positive Daily Delivery Variance Charges apply.
 However, Small Customer’s tolerance and Negative Daily Delivery Variance Charge levels apply at all times.

-The matrix attached hereto as Exhibit ___ further explain this system of no-notice service.
+The matrix attached hereto as Exhibit ___ further explains this system of no-notice service.

 (iv) Imbalance Netting and Trading